HRV-Mart/docs/architecture/index.md

 # HRV-Mart Architecture

-in this section, we will see about the architecture of HRV-Mart application
+In this section, we will see about the architecture of HRV-Mart application.